All About Pocket Irrigation

 Choosing Pocket Irrigation

 The team at Burke Dental will recommend pocket irrigation if we discover signs of gum disease, notice large amounts of buildup or notice severe halitosis.
 Depending on the state of the teeth and gums, we may recommend combining the procedure with SRP.
-In general, pocket irrigation is not recommended unless there is some cause of concern.
+In general, pocket irrigation is not recommended unless there is some cause

 If the pocket irrigation is being done separately and not as part of a deep cleaning, we will generally perform a traditional dental cleaning first.
 This helps provide a clean area and remove any surface particles and build-up, which gives the oral agitator a better working surface.